“You are not under the Law of God” Exposed

 So then, how are we to understand Shaul’s statement “You are not under the Law but under grace“?

 As we stated in the beginning, to different people “You are not under the Law but under grace” means different things.
 First, we should take heed again who is “not under the Torah” but also who is “under grace”.

 Apostle Shaul has made very clear that those who are not under the Law (the Torah) are those who are still in their sinful state, i.e. they are under sin, under the sin of the law that leads to spiritual death.
-The Romans to whom he wrote were not of those people, they knew the Torah of YHVH not by simply having knowledge of the precepts, commands, etc., but by its observance, by having intimate relation with Creator, given the Hebraic meaning of the word “to know”, to know in an intimate way.
+The Romans to whom he wrote were not of those people, they, as the apostle says, knew the Torah of YHVH not by simply having knowledge of the precepts, commands, etc., but by its observance, by having intimate relation with the Creator, given the Hebraic meaning of the word “to know”, to know in an intimate way.